ComputationalRadiationPhysics/isaac/INSTALL.md

 * `make install`

 Afterwards you get the executable `isaac_example`.
-For running these examples you need a running isaac server.
+To run this example, you need a running isaac server.

 ### The server

-The server resides in the direcoty `server` and also uses CMake:
+The server resides in the directory `server` and also uses CMake:

 * `cd isaac`
 * `cd server`